 Notice what qualities make you jealous.
 Is it the fact that the other person has a great bod?
 Is it their sensuality?
 Make a plan to work on yourself so that you develop some of those same qualities.
 For example, decide to work on your moves in bed instead of letting your partner go wanting in that department.
 Be proactive by renting some sexy movies, buying some sexy lingerie or making up a fantasy he/she would enjoy.

 Your partner is paying someone a lot of attention, listening attentively or making eye contact.
 You think: I need more of that.
 More attention, more compliments, more affection, more sex.

 Work on making it happen.
 When you are feeling jealous, think about what you might need from your partner.
 And use positive and straight talk to ask for it, both in and out of bed.
 For example, you might say, “Honey, I would love it if you would rub my shoulders and tell me how sexy my neck is.”
 If you are feeling loved and grounded in your relationship you are less likely to become jealous.
 If you are fresh from a night of passion and “I love you” you are the hottie and another person cannot compete!

 Of course, some of us have chronic and major struggles with jealousy.
 If you have the same scenario playing out over and over again where anger and fighting keeps erupting you may have a serious problem with the green-eyed monster.
 This often occurs if your partner has cheated on you in the past or if you are terribly insecure about your attractiveness to your partner.
 The type of saga may drag on with one lover after another.
 It results from picking players or people who are not into you or provoking good partners into unfaithfulness with your constant accusations.
 Serious and chronic jealousy is a type of paranoia that destroys love.
-The best fix for that type of problem is to go into love mentoring or individual/couples therapy to work out the deeper issues.
+The best fix for that type of problem is to go into individual/couples therapy to work out the deeper issues.